jamiecoleman92/katacoda-scenarios/kubehealth/step2.md

 ## Make requests to the microservices

+Issue the following command to check the health of your pods:

+`kubectl get pods`{{execute}}

+The microservices are fully deployed and ready for requests when the `READY` column indicates `1/1` for each deployment.
+Repeat the previous command until all deployments are ready before continuing.

 Now that your microservices are deployed and running, you are ready to send some requests.

 Firstly check the IP address of your Kubernetes cluster by running the following command: